rated-network/rated-cli/README.md

-# Rated Companion
+# Rated CLI

-A tool to monitor a set of Ethereum public keys using [Rated's API](https://api.rated.network/docs).
+A tool to interact with the [Rated Network API](https://api.rated.network/docs).